 Not all buildings are required to have a BEEC when they are sold or leased.
 For example, new buildings where there is a certificate of occupancy less than two years old, strata-titled buildings or buildings where ownership is transferred through the sale of shares do not require a BEEC.
 For more details, see Exemptions.

-The Australian Government Department of Industry, Innovation and Science manages and monitors the CBD Program.
+The Australian Government Department of Industry, Science, Energy and Resources manages and monitors the CBD Program.
 See How do I comply? for more information about your obligations, our compliance policy, and penalties for non-compliance.

 The CBD Program requires a NABERS Energy rating for affected buildings.
 NABERS is a national rating system that measures the environmental performance of Australian buildings, tenancies and homes.
 The CBD Program integrates the NABERS Energy for Offices rating into the information disclosed to prospective buyers and tenants of large commercial office spaces.